strongloop/strongloop.com2/_posts/2019-06-05-may-milestone.md

 - Keeping dependencies up-to-date is time consuming, especially in monorepos.
 Originally, we were used [GreenKeeper](https://greenkeeper.io) to automate the task.
 Unfortunately, GreenKeeper does not support the combination of lerna monorepos with package-locks enabled (see [greenkeeper#1080](https://github.com/greenkeeperio/greenkeeper/issues/1080)).

-In May, we migrated our [Shopping example app](https://github.com/strongloop/loopback4-example-shopping) to [RenovateBot](https://renovatebot.com).
-The experience was great so far, we are now migrating the main [loopback-next](https://github.com/strongloop/loopback-next) monorepo too.
+- In May, we migrated our [Shopping example app](https://github.com/strongloop/loopback4-example-shopping) to [RenovateBot](https://renovatebot.com).
+The migration went well, and we are now migrating the main [loopback-next](https://github.com/strongloop/loopback-next) monorepo too.

 - [PR#3013](https://github.com/strongloop/loopback-next/pull/3013) removed implicit dependency of `@loopback/testlab` on `@types/mocha`.
 This dependency was preventing LoopBack projects to use Jest test framework instead of Mocha.
 Now that the fix was landed and published to npm registry, `@loopback/testlab` should work with any test framework that provides `it` and `it.skip` APIs.